 Business Promotion Expenses and Write-Offs

 Business promotion expenses arise from money you spend to spread awareness of your business.
 Any company can claim these deductions, but the CRA puts limits on certain types of promotion expenses.
 Each type of expense falls into a few general categories, each of which has slightly different rules for claiming the deductions.

 TV and Radio Advertising

-If you purchase air time on the TV or radio, you may write off those costs as advertising expenses on your tax return.
-However, the ads must be on Canadian TV or radio stations.
-If you advertise with a foreign broadcaster, you may not write off the expenses even if the ads are directed toward the Canadian market.
+If you purchase airtime on TV or radio, you may write off those costs as advertising expenses on your tax return.
+However, the ads must appear on Canadian TV or radio stations.
+If you advertise with a foreign broadcaster, you can’t write off the expenses, even if the station directs the ads toward the Canadian market.

 Entertainment and Meals

 In some cases, promoting your company means sitting down and having a one-on-one chat with a prospective new client, partner or investor.
 If you incur entertainment or meal expenses related to promoting your business, you can write off half of those expenses.
 Specific items have certain limits.
 For example, while you can deduct the cost of a meal at a country club, you cannot deduct green fees for a game of golf.
 If you treat your employees to lunch, you can claim six of these types of meals per year.
 Entertainment expenses include tickets for sporting events and concerts.

 You can deduct some of these expenses fully, but you can only claim 50% of costs from entertaining clients at restaurants or ballgames.
 Just be sure these events have a business purpose and are not strictly for pleasure.